C-Bone-UCL/CrystaLLM-pi/README.md

 #### b.
 Prepend-GPT
 (`--activate_conditionality="Prepend"`)

-This model prepends a sequence of learned embeddings (a “soft prompt”) to the input sequence.
+This model prepends a sequence of learned embeddings (a "soft prompt") to the input sequence.
 These prefix tokens are trained to represent the desired conditional properties, guiding the model's output.
 They are not passed in as regular tokens though.
 This method is also strongly conditioning and is traightforward, but is less flexible and performs less well than attention based conditioning.

 #### c.
 Slider-GPT
 (`--activate_conditionality="Slider"`)